sohjnthn/sohjnthn.github.io/README.md

 [2]

-Reference with repeating email - body - content issue, for Zapier split categories workflow https://github.com/sohjnthn/sohjnthn.github.io/commit/8ac558e93555b68a87d7f06cb5bdf3c181d45d1c
+Reference with repeating email - body - content issue, for Zapier split categories workflow: https://github.com/sohjnthn/sohjnthn.github.io/commit/8ac558e93555b68a87d7f06cb5bdf3c181d45d1c

 Added the comment section for the screenshot images, for the retry with free Zapier account, which would not scroll down all the way to the comment when accessed: